Four Orthodontic Problems Best Corrected Early

 A crossbite almost never corrects itself, so orthodontic treatment is a given, says the Grayslake orthodontics expert.
 Treatment sometimes involves using a palatal expander.

-“Ther is one malocclusion where we truly use a child’s growth to our benefit,” Dr. Spector says.
+“This is one malocclusion where we truly use a child’s growth to our benefit,” Dr. Stosich says.

 There is a suture- or natural division- in the bones of the palate.
 These bones, when separated in a child, will grow together again in the desired position with the use of an expander.